How to make low-acid coffee? [10 easy ways]

 To lower the acidity of coffee, it is advisable to choose premium dark-roasted beans.
 It is important to favor coffee that is roasted in small quantities, to ensure optimal freshness.

-Low-acid coffee beans, which boast a neutral pH level, are suitable for those with sensitive stomachs.
-These beans undergo a unique processing technique that significantly reduces acidity while preserving flavor.
-Slow roasting is the primary method used to achieve this effect.
+These beans undergo a unique processing technology that significantly reduces acidity while preserving the taste.
+Slow roasting is the main method used to achieve this effect.

 Coffee grown at high altitudes tends to give more than a sour taste.
 As such, it is prudent to opt for low-altitude beans to obtain a flawless cup of coffee with low acidity levels.